Talbot County Man Admits to Sexually Exploiting Two Children To Produce Child Pornography

 Baltimore, Maryland - Paul Henry Brown, age 70, of Easton, Maryland, pleaded guilty today to sexually exploiting a minor to produce child pornography.

-The sentence was announced by United States Attorney for the District of Maryland Rod J. Rosenstein; Special Agent in Charge William Winter of U.S. Immigration and Customs Enforcement’s (ICE) Homeland Security Investigations (HSI); Talbot County Sheriff Dallas Pope; and Talbot County State’s Attorney Scott G. Patterson.
+The guilty plea was announced by United States Attorney for the District of Maryland Rod J. Rosenstein; Special Agent in Charge William Winter of U.S. Immigration and Customs Enforcement (ICE) Homeland Security Investigations (HSI); Talbot County Sheriff Dallas Pope; and Talbot County State’s Attorney Scott G. Patterson.

 This case was brought as part of Project Safe Childhood, a nationwide initiative to combat the growing epidemic of child sexual exploitation and abuse launched in May 2006 by the Department of Justice.
 Led by United States Attorneys’ Offices and the Criminal Division's Child Exploitation and Obscenity Section (CEOS), Project Safe Childhood marshals federal, state and local resources to better locate, apprehend and prosecute individuals who exploit children via the internet, as well as to identify and rescue victims.
 For more information about Project Safe Childhood, please visit www.projectsafechildhood.gov.
 Details about Maryland’s program are available at www.justice.gov/usao/md/Safe-Childhood/index.html.

-United States Attorney Rod J. Rosenstein commended the HSI Baltimore, Talbot County Sheriff’s Office and Talbot County State’s Attorney’s Office for their work in the investigation and prosecution.
-Mr. Rosenstein thanked Assistant U.S. Attorney Judson T. Mihok, who prosecuted the case.
+United States Attorney Rod J. Rosenstein commended the ICE-HSI, Talbot County Sheriff’s Office and Talbot County State’s Attorney’s Office for their work in the investigation and prosecution.
+Mr. Rosenstein thanked Assistant U.S. Attorney Judson T. Mihok, who is prosecuting the case.